nel-lab/smartLLSM/README.md

 ```
 conda install pytorch torchvision torchaudio cudatoolkit=11.1 -c pytorch -c nvidia
 ```
+> It can be tricky to install compatible pytorch and torchvision versions with your current CUDA install.
+The above instructions worked on a Linux machine running Ubuntu 18.04 with an NVIDIA GeForce RTX 2080 Ti, CUDA version 11.1.
+To demo our pipeline, check out our Google Colab linked below.

 ```full_pipeline_YOLO.py``` watches a user-designated folder (```folder_to_watch```), waiting for tif files from microscope to populate folder before sending out for analysis. ```stage_of_interest``` dictate which cell phases YOLO should be on the lookout for (YOLO was trained to recognize the following phases: ['anaphase', 'blurry', 'interphase', 'metaphase', 'prometaphase', 'prophase', 'telophase']).
 Our trained YOLO weights can be found [here](DROPBOX!!!).
 The pipeline stores results of its analysis to a csv (results_{DATE}.csv) within the watch folder.
 This csv contains cell-by-cell results with the following format (columns):
 > [file name, slice (if using a tiff stack), x cell center coordinate, y cell center coordinate, YOLO confidence score, cell phase/label, x cell center coordinate relative to center of image, y cell center coordinate relative to center of image]